Michel9510/Project-9/README.md

 # Welcome to Games-API!!

-This API include several games that where all time favorited in the gaming world.
+This API include several games that are pretty famous and liked by the gaming community.

 # API Data
+Example Reponse:

     {
-    title: CharField()
-    genre: CharField()
-    year: IntergerField()
-    description: CharField()
-}
+        "title": "Battlefield",
+        "genre": "Action",
+        "year": "2010",
+        "description": "Join the Battle in our brand new battlfield game!", }

 # Technology Use